farant/catholic-3rd-millennium/README.md

 12.1.
 Demons generally are able to succeed at severely corrupting a small number of
       people, succeed at moderately corrupting a moderate number of people, and to succeed in lying to a great number of people.
 12.2.
+In a government more imperfect in scope (i.e. a "larger" government) individuals
+      targeted for severe corruption have the potential to exercise evil over a greater number people with less natural checks than would be available to correct or remove that individual from power than there would be in a government more perfect in scope.
+12.3.
 In a human system are the inviduals demons target for severe corruption distributed
       at random?
-12.2.1.
+12.3.1.
 No, in a human system demons will specifically target the individuals with the
         most responsibility to preserve the system and those with the most natural authority to disorder the system towards evil.
-12.2.1.1.
+12.3.1.1.
 This is permitted because God desires greater perfection from those to whom
           he gives greater natural authority.
-12.2.2.
+12.3.2.
 The amount of demonic attack someone is subject to is proportional to their
         natural authority or responsibility within the system.
-12.2.2.1.
+12.3.2.1.
 A man must exercise virtue and reliance on God proportional to his responsibility
           and power if he is not willing to serve demonic purposes.
-12.2.3.
+12.3.3.
 If through ignorance or fallen human nature an individual is already serving
         the demonic purposes then there is no need for them to experience demonic attack.
-12.3.
-In a government more imperfect in scope (i.e. a "larger" government) individuals
-      targeted for severe corruption have the potential to exercise evil over a greater number people with less natural checks than would be available to correct or remove that individual from power than there would be in a government more perfect in scope.

 13. What is the purpose of the special powers that government has relative to other human systems?